-Whether a casual walking experience, intensive technical hiking, or an adventure optimized for photography, our private tailored experiences have you and your guests covered.
+Whether it’s a casual walking experience, intensive technical hiking, or an adventure optimized for photography, our private tailored experiences will have you & your guests covered.

-The Grandview Trail has sweeping views of the Grand Canyon and a distant view of the Colorado River.
-It is a very steep, narrow trail with large steps down, with the upper switchbacks cutting through a steep dropoff as you descend into the canyon.
+The Grandview Trail offers sweeping views of the canyon’s buttes and mesas from a different perspective with the Colorado River in the distance.
+It is a very steep, narrow trail with upper switchbacks cutting through the drop-off.
 This is not the trail for anyone who is afraid of heights.
-Since the trail is 10 miles east of the Grand Canyon Village, you get a different perspective of Grand Canyon’s buttes and mesas.
-The trail is rich in history of miners building the trail to access one of the Grand Canyon’s only profitable copper mines.
-The mine is on Horseshoe Mesa, three miles down the trail.
-Much of this trail work with log cribbing and cobblestone “riprap” remains intact from its 1892 construction.
+Rich in mining history, 3-miles down on Horseshoe Mesa is one of the Grand Canyon’s only profitable copper mines.
+Much of this trail work is intact log cribbing and cobblestone known as “riprap'” from the original construction.

-The Tanner Trail is near Desert View Watchtower, and it gives you great views of tilted Grand Canyon layers called the Grand Canyon Supergroup in the bottom of the canyon.
-In the top portion of it you see the river in the distance as it winds its way through the Supergroup layers.
+The Tanner Trail is near Desert View Watchtower, with great sights of tilted layers at the bottom called the Grand Canyon Supergroup.
+In the distance, the river winds its way through the layers.
 This trail is also rich in Native American and pioneer history as it has been a natural route for people traveling the river for thousands of years.
-This trail is quite steep and narrow, and requires some negotiating down and around rocks along the trail.
-It is a demanding trail with beautiful views.
+This demanding trail is quite steep and narrow, requiring some negotiating down and around the rocks in order to enjoy the spectacular views.
+This trail can be unusually hot.